Bridging Worlds:

 • Engage in ongoing personal development, including self-care, contemplative practice, shadow work, and reflective inquiry.

-Dr Lauren Macdonald is a psychiatry doctor, psychedelic-assisted therapist, and group retreat facilitator working at the meeting point of science, soul, and spirit.
+• Dr Lauren Macdonald is a medical doctor who previously worked in psychiatry, a psychedelic-assisted therapist, and a group retreat facilitator.
 Her work bridges Western medicine with traditional and earth-based healing approaches to support whole-person wellbeing, transformation, and flourishing.

 At the Centre for Psychedelic Research at Imperial College London, Lauren has served as a clinical trial doctor and psychedelic therapist on pioneering studies exploring psilocybin-assisted therapy for anorexia nervosa and fibromyalgia, and DMT for treatment-resistant depression.